leigh966/secret-santa-frontend/README.md

 # Secret Santa Frontend

 This react app is the website through which users will play my new game of secret santa!
+Designed as a user interface for this REST API: https://github.com/leigh966/secret-santa-backend

 ## Getting Started: